stigcq/livefeed-api/README.md

 http://3.121.5.61/example/
 Its run as a background process on my lightsail mean stack.
 It might crash if theres errors since they are thrown.
 Create user, login and posting messages works.
+Commenting should also work now, though there might be bugs.